1974 California Angels season

-The 1974 California Angels season involved the Angels finishing sixth in the American League West with a record of 68 wins and 94 losses.
+The 1974 California Angels season was the 14th season of the Angels franchise in the American League, the 9th in Anaheim, and their 9th season playing their home games at Anaheim Stadium.
+The Angels finished the season sixth in the American League West with a record of 68 wins and 94 losses.
 This was the Angels' first last place divisional finish in franchise history.